williamcodes/bacon/README.md

 	$ ruby bacon_finder.rb

 This will start the command line interface.
-From there, just type an actor name and see what comes up.
+From there, just type an actor name.
 Here are a few to try:

 ```
 Harrison Ford